 What to be Aware of

-Transferring a balance after the initial 90-day window is much more expensive, as the transfer fees go up to 3% on all cards AND the interest rate you pay on transferred balances will jump from 0% up to 18.9% - 27.9%—losing the benefits of a balance transfer credit card.
+Transferring a balance after the initial 90-day window is much more expensive, as the transfer fees go up to 3% on all cards AND the interest rate you pay on transferred balances will jump from 0% up to 19.9% - 27.9% or more—losing the benefits of a balance transfer credit card.

 Existing Halifax customers may need to look elsewhere for a balance transfer card, since the Halifax Balance Transfer Credit Card only accepts balance transfers from other institutions.
 While you can technically have a second Halifax credit card, you cannot transfer a balance from one Halifax card to a Halifax Balance Transfer Credit Card.

 Here's How Much You Can Save with a Balance Transfer